-The intention of this was to build on our social value commitment and to harness the goodwill and contribution that many colleges make to their wider community through measurable social value metrics.
-Overall, the campaign engaged 140 Colleges, 6 corporate and charity partners, generated £1.95m Social Value, and 108,000 volunteering hours were captured.
+The Good for Me Campaign continues to build on our social value commitment and to harness the goodwill and contribution that many colleges make to their wider community through measurable social value metrics.
+Overall, the campaign now engages with 140 Colleges and over 81 individual charities have been reached/ benefitted on a national / local level.